Wine aficionados know that the Coonawarra is the ultimate Australian destination for lovers of bold red wines.

-Whilst wine is the obvious drawcard in these parts, there are so many other interesting stories to be told and experiences to be had in and around Coonawarra, worth sitting still for a couple of days just to take it all in!
+Whilst wine is the obvious drawcard in these parts, there are so many other interesting stories to be told and experiences to be had in and around Coonawarra, it's worth sitting still for a couple of days just to take it all in!

-Pick away at a produce platter or settle in for a long lunch at Fodder in the Coonawarra Township, or Upstairs at Hollick and take in the views over the vines.
+Pick away at a produce platter or settle in for a long lunch at Ottelia in the Coonawarra Township, or Upstairs at Hollick and take in the views over the vines.
 Settle in for the night at one of the many idyllic B&Bs or glamp in a luxurious Bell Tent surrounded by 500+ year old red gums.

 Coonawarra Railway Siding.

-Arguably one of the most recognisable landmarks in the wine world, the Coonawarra Railway Siding is has become one of the most photographed sites in South Australia!
+Arguably one of the most recognisable landmarks in the wine world, the Coonawarra Railway Siding has become one of the most photographed sites in South Australia!

 Located on the outskirts of the Coonawarra township, no trip to Coonawarra is complete without a happy snap at the iconic landmark.